All Mongolian Recipes

 milking of mares

-The mongolian beverage every traveller is talking about.
+Airag is the traditional national beverage of Mongolia.
 The most important animal of the Mongols is the horse.
-Horses don't only serve as riding animals, the mare's milk also has a special significance.
-It is not consumed raw, because it usually leads to diarrhea in humans (on the other hand, that effect can be applied for medical treatment).
-Instead, it almost always gets fermented into Ayrag.
+Horses don't only serve as riding animals, the mare's milk also has a special status.

 Preparation

 The milk is filtered through a cloth, and poured into a large open leather sack (Khukhuur), which is usually suspended next to the entrance of the yurt.
-Alternatively, a vat from larch wood (Gan), or in modern times also from plastic, can be used.
-Within this container, it gets stirred with a wooden masher, in order to introduce air, and especially oxygen.
+Alternatively, a vat from larch wood (Gan), or in modern times plastic, can be used.
+Within this container, the milk gets stirred with a wooden masher (buluur).

-The stirring then needs to be repeated regularly over one or two days.
+The stirring needs to be repeated regularly over one or two days.
 Traditionally, anyone entering or leaving the yurt would do a few strokes.
-The added oxygen helps the fermentation process by a combination of lactic acid bacteria and yeast, similar to Kefir.
+The fermentation process is caused by a combination of lactic acid bacteria and yeast, similar to Kefir.
+The stirring makes sure that all parts of the milk are fermented equally.

 Use

-Hospitality mandates to present a bowl of ayrag to each visitor.
-A Mongolian will normally empty it, but it is also ok to just take a sip and return the bowl.
+Hospitality mandates to present a bowl of airag to each visitor.
+A Mongolian will normally empty it, but it is also acceptable to just take a sip and return the bowl.
 To reject the offer right away would be gravely impolite.

-Similar to Isgelen Tarag (Kefir), it is possible to distill Ayrag into Mongol Arkhi (milk liquor)
+Similar to Isgelen Tarag (Kefir), it is possible, but not as common, to distill Airag into Mongol Arkhi (milk liquor).